jina-ai/jina/docs/fundamentals/flow/create-flow.md

 :class: hint

 You can override the `metas` attribute for all Executors in a Flow.
-This allows you to specify a single Python module from which you can then load all of your Executors:
+This allows you to specify a single Python module from which you can then load all of your Executors, without having to specify the module individually for each Executor:

 ```yaml
 jtype: Flow